Passing the Stock Photo Exam

 5. Avoid including a large number of similar images (for example, from one photo set) in your exam selection.
 It is better to send as many diverse works as possible.

 6. Do not overdo it with image processing in graphic editors.
-Be cautious and careful with increasing brightness, contrast, and saturation.
+Be careful with increasing brightness, contrast, and saturation.
 These enhancements often lead to increased noise in the image.

 7. Do not send images that have been enlarged beyond their original size.
 Some stock agencies (for example, Shutterstock) allow slight upscaling (upsizing), but not more than 5%.
 Most stock agencies do not allow such actions.